First recorded by Boffalongo (1969).

 Hit versions by King Harvest (first released 1970 |US #13 1972), Toploader (UK #7 2000).

 From the wiki: “‘Dancing in the Moonlight’ was written in 1968 by Sherman Kelly, whose brother, Wells Kelly – King Harvest’s drummer in the early 1970s – introduced the song to the band.
-It was originally recorded in 1969 by the American band, Boffalongo, which included Sherman Kelly (who sang lead on this original recording of his own composition) and future King Harvest frontman, Doc Robinson.
-The song was also recorded in 1970 in the UK by High Broom for Island Records.
-It failed to reach UK Singles chart.
+It was first recorded in 1969 by the American band, Boffalongo, which included Sherman Kelly (who sang lead on this original recording of his own composition) and future King Harvest frontman, Doc Robinson.
+The song was also recorded in 1970 in the UK by High Broom and released as a single by Island Records without any apparent chart impact.

 “King Harvest was formed by a group of four American expatriates in Paris in 1970.
 Although the band had a constantly fluctuating membership, it always included its four core co-founders: Dave “Doc” Robinson (lead vocals/bass/keyboards), Ron Altbach (keyboards), Ed Tuleja (guitar), and Rod Novak (saxophone), all of whom had previously attended Cornell University.
 Robinson had also been in Boffalongo and appeared on the original 1969 recording.
 Steve Cutler, a jazz drummer and fellow expatriate from New York, joined King Harvest for their last six months in Paris, recording ‘Dancing in the Moonlight’ with the group’s core four.